Your Guide to Shared Ownership

 Lots of banks and building societies provide shared ownership mortgages.
 We can’t offer specific mortgage advice, but we can put you contact with organisations that can.
 Like with all mortgages, deposits and interest rates will vary between lenders.
 Remember though you’ll only need a deposit related to the percentage share of the home you want to buy.

 All Shared Ownership homes have to initially be sold via a shared ownership lease.
 If we own the freehold and you buy 100% of the home we’ll transfer the freehold to you at that point.
+If you home is an Apartment the property would remain Leasehold.
+Please refer to “A guide to being a shared owner” for more information or contact us for further guidance.

 Looking after your home

 As a shared owner you are responsible for the repair and upkeep of your home, just like any other home owner.
-If you’ve bought a new home from us you will benefit from a 10-year new home warranty, giving you peace of mind.
+If you’ve bought a new home from us you will benefit from up to a 10-year new home warranty, giving you peace of mind.

 Selling your home